wintercms/docs/help-developer-guide.md

 <a name="controller-naming"></a>
 ### Controller naming

 Controllers are commonly are placed in `controllers` directory, for back-end controllers.
-The name of a controller should be a plural, for example:
+The name of a controller should be in plural form, for example:

     People
     Products